jchultarsky101/pcli/README.md

 ## Change Log

-The latest version is 1.3.4.
+The latest version is 1.3.5.

+### Version 1.3.5

+* Fixed a bug causing output to be suppressed when using CSV format in model-match

 #### Version 1.3.4